ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Reference column for all of these entries will be {{&SELF}}.

-## AIF {#ssec-iana-AIF-registry}

-For the media-types application/aif+cbor and application/aif+json defined in {{Section 5.1 of I-D.ietf-ace-aif}}, IANA is requested to register the following entries for the two media-type parameters Toid and Tperm, in the respective sub-registry defined in {{Section 5.2 of I-D.ietf-ace-aif}} within the "MIME Media Type Sub-Parameter" registry group.

-* Name: oscore-group-name-pattern
-* Description/Specification: wildcard pattern of OSCORE group names
-* Reference: {{&SELF}}

-&nbsp;

-* Name: oscore-group-admin-permissions
-* Description/Specification: permission(s) to perform administrative operations at the OSCORE Group Manager
-* Reference: {{&SELF}}

-## CoAP Content-Format {#ssec-iana-coap-content-format-registry}

-IANA is asked to register the following entries to the "CoAP Content-Formats" registry within the "Constrained RESTful Environments (CoRE) Parameters" registry group.

-* Media Type: application/aif+cbor;Toid="oscore-group-name-pattern",Tperm="oscore-group-admin-permissions"

-* Encoding: -

-* ID: TBD

-* Reference: {{&SELF}}

-&nbsp;

-* Media Type: application/aif+json;Toid="oscore-group-name-pattern",Tperm="oscore-group-admin-permissions"

-* Encoding: -

-* ID: TBD

-* Reference: {{&SELF}}

-## ACE Scope Semantics # {#iana-scope-semantics}

-IANA is asked to register the following entry in the "ACE Scope Semantics" registry defined in {{Section 11.12 of I-D.ietf-ace-key-groupcomm}}.

-* Value: SEM_ID_TBD

-* Description: Permissions to perform administrative operations at the ACE Group Manager for Group OSCORE.

-* Reference: {{&SELF}}

 ## Expert Review Instructions {#ssec-iana-expert-review}

 The IANA registry established in this document is defined as "Expert Review".
 This section gives some general guidelines for what the experts should be looking for, but they are being designated as experts for a reason so they should be given substantial latitude.